Looking for a haunted house? Atlanta has one for you!

 13 Stories Haunted House is 54,000 square feet of horror and exhilaration that consists of some really creepy haunts.

 The haunts are 13 Stories Haunted House, Clown Haus Returns, Vertigo Haunt, and The Ruins Haunt.
-The $25 fee gets you into all four haunts.
-For $35, you can get a VIP ticket that gets you to the front of the lines.
+They offer tickets for the four haunts, and VIP tickets that will get you to the front of the lines.

 13 Stories Haunted House is a walk-through attraction themed after human phobias, like rats, snakes, spiders and more.
 Vertigo is a Psych Ward full of their very own crazies.
 Clown Haus Returns is, well, you know.
 Who isn’t scared of clowns?!?
 The Ruins Haunt is a wasteland themed after the end of the Zombie Apocalypse.
 There is nothing left but a few creatures lurking around to hunt you down.